traceannwhite/Flexbox-Example/flexbox-theknot.md

 - Take a moment to examine the elements in DevTools
 - Review both the `Styles` and `Computed` tabs and see if they provide any insight.
+- When asked slack your response in a thread created by the instructor

 <hr>